joshbruce/fourth-earth-raw/public/extensions/content.md

 1. Keep it simple; maybe it's an artifact of being subdued, death and resurrection, reincarnation, some combination.
 2. A rank should rarely return to 0, if ever; like riding a bike, it will tend to take less time to return to previous proficiency than it initially did.
-3. Balance in ranks can also be balanced a bit by way of the mundane to rare spectrum of challenges; most challenges aren't a 7.
+3. Ranks can also be balanced by way of the mundane to rare spectrum of difficulties; most difficulties aren't a 20.
-4. Succeding at a skill at a given challenge level should rejuvenate the protficiency points in the lower ranks.
+4. Succeding at a skill with a given difficulty should rejuvenate the protficiency points in the lower ranks.
 5. Similar to the "Tool decay and destruction" extension, players could pay a tax to maintain skill proficiency; equivalent to joining a gym or having one at "the base."

 ## Skill overlap